rBurgett/voluntaryvixens.com/data/episodes/0098/notes.md

 ## Notes

-Listen to TechnoAgorist on [Odysee](https://odysee.com/@TechnoAgorist:8) or with your favorit podcatcher.
+Listen to TechnoAgorist on [Odysee](https://odysee.com/@TechnoAgorist:8) or with your favorite podcatcher.

 Find TechnoAgorist on [Twitter](https://twitter.com/TechnoAgorist).